 Incidentally, that issue also included features on Chris Morris’ Radio 1 show Blue Jam – which used some of the then-incomplete SMiLE fragments as backing music for sketches – and long-forgotten Watch With Mother show Barnaby.
 Even all this time later, there’s still no Barnaby DVD.
 Some things do not deserve to be languishing in the archives.

-You can find a longer version of this piece, with further tales of fanzine editing and hunting down bootlegs of SMiLE, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an expanded version of All Fall Down And Lost In The Mystery, with more recollections of fanzine editing days and further tales of hunting down bootlegs of SMiLE, in my book Can’t Help Thinking About Me, an anthology of some of my columns and features.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.